scandum/rotate/README.md

 Bridge Rotation
 ---------------
 This is a slightly more complex auxiliary rotation that reduces the maximum auxiliary memory requirement from 50% to 33%.
 If the overlap between the two halves is smaller than the halves themselves it copies the overlap to swap memory instead.
-Its first known publication was in 2021 by Igor van den Hoven.
+Its first known publication was in 2021 by Igor van den Hoven.[^1]
 ```c
 ┌──────────────────────────┬─────────────────┐
 │ 1  2  3  4  5  6  7  8  9│10 11 12 13 14 15│